peterhinch/micropython_eeprom/eeprom/spi/SPI.md

 `writeblocks()`
 `ioctl()`

+### 4.1.5 Auto detection

+The driver constructor uses auto-detection in two circumstances:
+* If `verbose` is specified, it checks each chip select for chip presence.
+* If `page_size` is set to `None` the value is determined by measurement.

+In both cases data is written to the chips, then restored from RAM.
+If a power outage were to occur while either process was in progress, corruption could occur.
+It is therefore recommended that, in production code, `verbose` is `False` and `page_size` is set to an integer.
+The page size may be determined from the chip datasheet.
+It is also printed on instantiation if `verbose` is
+set: running any of the test scripts will do this.

 ## 4.2 Byte addressing usage example

 A sample application: saving a configuration dict (which might be large and